Woodland West Branch Library

 Ginger Baker, Place 2, nominated by Sheri Capehart.
 Appointed August 2018 and serving until June 2020.

-Michael McQuay, Place 3, nominated by Roxanne Thalman.
-Appointed August 2015 and serving until term expires in June 2019.
+Kimberlyn Proctor, Place 3, nominated by Marvin Sutton.
+Appointed June 2019 and serving until term expires in June 2021.

 Peggy Martin, Place 4, nominated by Kathryn Wilemon.
 Appointed August 2017 and serving until term expires in June 2019.

-Carole Hagler, Chair, Place 5, nominated by Lana Wolff.
-Appointed August 2017 and serving until term expires in June 2019.
+Carole Hagler, Place 5, nominated by Ignacio Nunez.
+Appointed June 2019 and serving until term expires in June 2021.

 Candy Halliburton, Place 6, nominated by Robert Shepard.
 Appointed August 2016 and serving until term expires in June 2020.